Rumination as Ritual: Writing and production

-The first single off the EP "Eat Me Alive" is a catchy pop song that Alessi stated that its about "fancying people who don’t like her back."
+The first single off the EP "Eat Me Alive" is a catchy pop song that Rose stated that its about "fancying people who don’t like her back."
 Under the Radar described “Eat Me Alive” as an “oozing love song” and a “twisted ballad,” highlighting how Alessi Rose mournfully “begs for the lovesick ruin she’s still dicing with.”
 The review praises the emotional depth and vulnerability the track sets as the EP’s opening mood.
 The single was first played on BBC Radio's Future Pop with Mollie King on January 25, along with the announcement Rose would be playing Latitude Festival the upcoming summer.

 The second track off the EP "The Pit" is one of the darker, moodier cuts from Rumination As Ritual, built around a simmering alt-pop production and a measured vocal delivery.
-Northern Exposure stated that "The Pit is an emotionally charged track that adopts a much more acoustic and gentler approach".
-Northern Exposure praises Alessi for her direct approach to lyrical matter.
-CRUSH! the only promotional single from the EP.
-The song talks about the thrill of someone having a crush on you.
-Alessi personally describes the song in an interview with Clash as "the biggest most outrageous pop song on the ep and teases the idea of someone thinking you’re in love with them when it’s actually the other way around.
+Northern Exposure stated that "The Pit" is an emotionally charged track that adopts a much more acoustic and gentler approach".
+They further praise Rose for her direct approach to lyrical matter.
+"Crush!" talks about the thrill of someone having a crush on you.
+Rose personally describes the song in an interview with Clash as "the biggest most outrageous pop song on the ep and teases the idea of someone thinking you’re in love with them when it’s actually the other way around.
 It’s about being desirable yet totally unbothered.
 It’s super fun and mocks those people who think everyone’s in love with them".
-Rose first teased the song during her first ever headline show at St. Pancras Old Church where she performed the song in full.

-"CRUSH!" is followed by the fourth song on the EP called "Break Me".
-Alessi states the song as an exploration of knowingly entering a relationship that is emotionally insincere, yet choosing to continue the relationship despite the awareness.
+"Crush!" is followed by the fourth song on the EP called "Break Me".
+Rose states the song as an exploration of knowingly entering a relationship that is emotionally insincere, yet choosing to continue the relationship despite the awareness.
 The song has been praised by fans and critics such as the Northern Exposure Magazine.
-The next song "Situationship" is one of the fan-favorites on the EP.
-Under the Radar feels the song is "a combination of Olivia Rodrigo and Gracie Abrams."
-Alessi has said that Gracie has inspired her in a lot of ways regarding her writing and the way she goes through the music industry.
+Under the Radar describes "Situationship" as "a combination of Olivia Rodrigo and Gracie Abrams."
+Rose has said that Abrams has inspired her in a lot of ways regarding her writing and the way she goes through the music industry.

-The closing track on the EP is "Lucy" which is a super chill guitar-focused song about a girl Alessi used to love/hate back in her school in Derby.
-Alessi first posted an acoustic version of the song on TikTok before surprise dropping the song on May 8, 2024 along with announcing her debut EP Rumination As Ritual that was set to come out July 3, 2024.
+The closing track on the EP is "Lucy," which is a super chill guitar-focused song about a girl Rose used to love/hate back in her school in Derby.